ayesdeeef/Microsoft-Excel---Data-Analysis-with-Excel-Pivot-Tables/README.md

 Part 5: I added a row to the end of the IMDb Database for a movie titled 'Cool New Movie'.
 Then, I used the 'Change Data Source' option to update the pivot by changing the ending row in the data location to be one higher.
 After doing this, filtering on 'Title' is 'Cool New Movie' with the value of 'Count of Title' gives the result 1 in Cell A8, showing that there is indeed now a movie with my created name in the data source for the active pivot table.

 # HOMEWORK: Excel Pivot Table Formatting
 Part 1: I added 'Budget' and 'Gross Revenue' to the values field, with 'Budget' first.
+I added 'Title' to the rows field.
 I reformatted the columns as dollar currencies with zero decimal places using the 'Number Format' option.
 In this view, Cell B109 shows that the budget for the film 'A Passage to India' was $16,000,000.

+Part 2: I made a new table with 'Genre' in the rows field, 'Rating' in the columns field, and 'Sum of Gross Revenue' in the values field.
+In this view, I can see that the empty cells are already populated with '$0'.
+However, if they were not, I would right click on any cell and go to 'Pivot Table Options', where I would change 'Empty cells as: ' to edit this property.